Luuckyy/obsplugin_twitch_to_discord/README.txt

 It takes 60 seconds before sending the discord webhook because twitch cannot go faster :)

 Why did i make this when mee6 exists ?
-Well with the webhook you can personify the bot
+Well with the webhook you can personify the bot (i was bored)

 I will make a new variable in config.json so you can type your personal message